 There is broad support for a few gun policy proposals, but sharp partisan divides on others.

-More than eight-in-ten (83%) of Americans support background checks for private and gun show sales, a position for which there is broad partisan agreement, according to our February survey.
-But while the public overall supports proposals to ban assault-style weapons and high-capacity ammunition, it is by much smaller majorities.
+More than eight-in-ten (81%) of Americans support background checks for private and gun show sales, a position for which there is broad partisan agreement, according to our May survey.
+But while the public overall supports proposals to ban assault-style, it is by much smaller majorities.

 The Who and Whys of Gun Owners and Non-Gun Owners

 About four-in-ten Americans report having a gun in their household, either their own or someone else’s.

 A Pew Research Center survey in early May found that 41% of adults reported having a gun in their household: 27% said they personally owned a gun, and 14% said the gun or guns in their home were owned by someone else.
 Men are almost three times as likely as women (40% vs. 14%) to personally own a gun.